Last Flight of the Blackbird

 These four speed records were accepted by the National Aeronautic Association (NAA), the recognized body for aviation records in the United States.
 Additionally, Air & Space/Smithsonian reported that the Air Force clocked the SR-71 at one point in its flight reaching 2,242.48 miles per hour.

 Blackbird #972 touched down at Dulles after her final flight.
-Her engines wound down and titanium surface cooled on the ramp at Washington-Dulles International Airport outside of Washington, DC.
-From there she would be quietly rolled into the Smithsonian Institution's Steven F. Udvar-Hazy Center Aviation museum, where she remains to this day.
+Her engines wound down and her titanium surface cooled on the ramp at Washington-Dulles International Airport outside of Washington, DC.
+From there she would be quietly rolled into the Smithsonian Institution's Steven F. Udvar-Hazy Center Aviation Museum, where she remains to this day.

 Operational highlights for the entire Blackbird family (YF-12, A-12, and SR-71) during her service include :